Best Sakura Cherry Blossom Viewing Spots

 Sasahara River Senbon Sakura

-Along Sasahara River bordering Koriyama City and Sukagawa City, you can enjoy the 2-kilometer-long beautiful row of about 1000 Yoshino cherry trees, with Myojin-bashi Bridge at the middle point.
+Along the Sasahara River, which borders Koriyama City and Sukagawa City, you can enjoy a 2-kilometer stretch of about 1,000 Yoshino cherry trees, with the Myojin-bashi Bridge as the central highlight. 🌸

 Fujita River Fureai Sakura Cherry Trees